bananabeard/banana-term/README.md

 Banana-term is a PETSCII terminal program for the Commodore 64, Plus/4, and 128.
 The indented use-case is everyday one-click use in emulators.
 Feedback on real machines would be nice.

 - Supports the Commodore 64 and 128 with a Swiftlink cartridge.
 This includes the Ultimate 64 and the Commodore 64 Ultimate machines.
 The ACIA address must be $DE00.
+- Supports the Ultimate-64 board and the command interface.
 - Supports the Commodore Plus/4.
 - Only 40 columns mode.
 - There's no phonebook.
 The program can be compiled to autodial a specific number.
 Alternatively it can be used with a direct link or by manual dialing.